meetuparchive/learn-rust/class1.md

 * Rust is designed for program correctness, making [impossible states impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8) freeing up programmers from maintaining error prone code so they can focus on providing value

 * Rust is does not [compromise on efficiency](https://blog.rust-lang.org/2015/05/11/traits.html).
-It's a goal to provide high level abstractions are just as efficient as if you optimize them by hand.
+It's a goal to provide high level abstractions that are just as efficient as if you optimize them by hand.

 * Because Rust takes a new approach to existing problems, amazing new things are possible.